 But there are other criteria, such as grants and subcontracting, which must also be considered to make an R&D claim.
 For this reason, professional advice is recommended when preparing your claim.

 R&D tax credits is all we do at ForrestBrown.
-Because of this, our team of chartered tax advisers, technical specialists and ex-HMRC inspectors are often able to identify more qualifying R&D activities and costs.
+Because of this, our team of chartered tax advisers, sector specialists, lawyers and ex-HMRC inspectors are often able to identify more qualifying R&D activities and costs.
 Our service will save you time and is completely end-to-end, which includes dealing with HMRC on your behalf.
+With a seat on HMRC’s R&D consultative committee, we benefit from policy-level insights we use to maximise your claim.